Graphic and multimedia designers

-The impact of the COVID-19 epidemic on the labour market was not yet detected in the 1st quarter of 2020.
+The impact of the COVID-19 epidemic on the labour market was not yet detected.
 The labour market was still in good condition.
-The ILO unemployment rate was 4.6%, 0.3 of a percentage point lower than in the same period a year ago.
-In last months the unemployment is incresing.
+The LSF unemployment rate for 2nd quarter is 5,2%

 To find out more about living and working in Slovenia watch the video https://www.youtube.com/watch?v=txNoFwE_HBs#action=share